 Even farther south of Seattle, just past Olympia, is Capitol Forest, which serves up a mix of untamed nature and approachable trails.
 The forest is not a park and so it’s much larger than the previously listed hikes—so large that it’s wise to remember your steps or carry a trail map.
 At 91,650 acres, Capitol Forest offers ample unpaved trails that wind through forest and open areas alike, past waterfalls, and there’s even a ghost town in the forest if you can find it.
 Because the forest is fairly vast, you can find trails that are level or that offer more of a challenge, too.
 The area, in general, is pretty interesting to check out along the way with highlights like the Mima Mounds near one of the main entrances.

 Maybe forest hikes at urban parks are just not enough.
-Maybe 500 feet elevation gains are too small.
+Maybe 500-foot elevation gains are too small.
 Maybe what you need is a more hardcore hike and maybe you’ve got some traction devices already in hand.
 If that’s the case, look to popular Mount Si.
-Mount Si is, as its name implies, a mountain so hikers will experience a heady elevation gain of 3,400 thousand feet in about six miles.
+Mount Si is, as its name implies, a mountain so hikers will experience a heady elevation gain of 3,400 feet in about 6 miles.
 The trails may be slick or snowy so some gear is necessary, and it’s not a bad idea to check the weather so you don’t end up hiking in high winds or heavy rain.
-Depending on which trail you choose, views on clear days might include downtown Seattle, the Olympics or Mt.
-Rainier.
+Depending on which trail you choose, views on clear days might include downtown Seattle, the Olympics or Mount Rainier.